HTML Links Hyperlinks

 target attribute example

 Explanation: In this example, you are creating a link using an anchor tag and setting the target attribute value to _blank.
-This will open the file in a new tab of the browser.
+This will open link in new tab using target blank in HTML.

-Links in HTML are used to navigate users from one page to another.
-There are two types of links in HTML:
+HTML links are used to navigate users from one page to another, thus facilitating seamless navigation in web pages.
+There are two main types of HTML links:

 Internal links are used to point to another page or another section of the same website.
-These links help users navigate between different pages of a single website or even jump to different sections of the same page.
+These HTML links help users navigate between different pages of a single website or even jump to different sections of the same page, improving internal navigation in web pages.

 Syntax: Link to another page on the same website: